In this article, we’ll look at some of the most famous decisions ever made by people in business. By the end of it, this list could include your name.

 But he declined, instead opting for just $150,000 with two important contract stipulations.
 They were that:

-- we would retain the rights to any sequels
+- He would retain the rights to any sequels to the franchise

 Movie sequels and successful merchandising campaigns were not common at that time, so to 20th Century Fox these seemed like minor caveats.

 But to George Lucas these would be two of the most crucial contract terms and conditions he ever presided over.
-His net worth is now $5.6bn.
+His net worth is now said to be roughly $5.1bn.
 The force is indeed strong in this one.

 In 2005 Blockbuster was valued at $8bn.
 By 2013 all of its worldwide stores had closed.